Aditya-gairola/dcn-practicals/practical-02-pc-to-pc/README.md

 ## Conclusion

 PC-to-PC communication was successfully established in Cisco Packet Tracer using a crossover cable and same-subnet IP addressing.
 Bidirectional `ping` verified end-to-end connectivity.

-## Screenshots to include
-- `01-topology.png` — the two PCs connected by a crossover cable
-- `02-pc0-ip-config.png` — IP Configuration window of PC0
-- `03-pc1-ip-config.png` — IP Configuration window of PC1
-- `04-ping-success.png` — successful ping from PC0 to PC1